Stablecoins are some of the most highly traded coins on the market. In some weeks, Tether outpaces Bitcoin in trading volume.

 Keep scrolling to learn more about these very unique “stablecoins” and how they might be of use to you in the world of cryptocurrency.

 Stablecoins are a class of alternative cryptocurrencies (altcoin) that attempt to offer relative price stability.
-Their market value is usually pegged to the value of a stable asset, like USD or gold.
+Their market value is usually pegged to the value of a stable asset, like the US dollar or gold.

-Stablecoins are designed to be somewhat resistant to volatility, so you won’t see significant price changes.
+Stablecoins are designed to be resistant to volatility, so you won’t see significant price changes.

 Stablecoin projects claim to be backed by a reserve asset (e.g. US dollar), another cryptocurrency (e.g DAI), or a precious metal.
 Some stablecoins use algorithms to continually adjust their price to account for demand and supply dynamics.

 Through the use of algorithms, or through pegging their value on a different asset, stablecoins function more like a fiat currency within a crypto space.
-They are often traded at high volumes; similar to cash in a traditional market.
+Highly liquid, they are often traded at high volumes; similar to cash in a traditional market.

 Stablecoins achieve their price stability via collateralisation (backing) or through algorithmic mechanisms of buying and selling the reference asset or its derivatives.